BenVercammen/scorekeeper.dart/scorekeeper_core/README.md

  - `mono_repo pub upgrade`
  - `mono_repo pub get`

+In order to generate the `tool/ci.sh` and the `.travis.yml` files again, use `mono_repo generate`.
+This might be useful after upgrading the local mono_repo install (`pub global activate mono_repo`), because these files need to be committed and they are validated on Travis CI.

 # Upgrading PUB DEV dependencies
 We chose to use PUB instead of NPM for managing packages.